 - The charts in this presentation use the same data sources as the charts in two April 2020 District Data Briefs.
 Please see these reports for additional details. - Getting to Accuracy: Measuring COVID-19 by Mortality Rates and Percentage Changes - A Speeding Rate Starts to Slow: COVID-19 Mortality Rates by State - Since those reports were completed, additional evidence shows that COVID-19 deaths have been underreported, both in other countries and in the United States.
-The following charts present the latest data from the Center for Systems Science and Engineering at Johns Hopkins University (CSSE) through March 28, with no attempt to further correct for underreporting. - Some large revisions in COVID-19 data have been smoothed.
+The following charts present the latest data from the Center for Systems Science and Engineering at Johns Hopkins University (CSSE) through April 4, with no attempt to further correct for underreporting. - Some large revisions in COVID-19 data have been smoothed.
 See the appendix for details. - The design of some charts have been modified from those in the reports to better convey the current status of the COVID-19 epidemic in the United States. - Hospitalization data come from the COVID Tracking Project at The Atlantic and the US Department of Health and Human Services (HHS).
 See the appendix for details. - Data by race come from the COVID Tracking Project at The Atlantic and the Centers for Disease Control and Prevention.
 See the appendix for details.

-As of March 28, the 14-day COVID-19 mortality rates in Kentucky and West Virginia rose due to revisions in the data.
-The mortality rates fell in the other Fourth District states and in the United States overall.
+As of April 4, the 14-day COVID-19 mortality rates rose modestly in Kentucky but fell in all other Fourth District states and in the United States overall.

-Note: Data through March 28, 2021.
+Note: Data through April 4, 2021.
 Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, and Bureau of Economic Analysis.